-There should be at least one rocky island between Ithaca and Same.
-Same should be located South of Homer's Ithaca where Telemakhos would arrive from South-West Peloponnese.
-Based on the above information, Wilhelm Dörpfeld in his essay "Alt-Ithaka: Ein Beitrag zur Homer-Frage" proposed that Same was present-day Ithaca.
+There should be at least one rocky island between Ithaca and Same with two harbors.
+Same should be located South of Homer's Ithaca where Telemachus would arrive from South-West Peloponnese (Aegialia).
+Based on the above information, Wilhelm Dörpfeld in his essay "Alt-Ithaka: Ein Beitrag zur Homer-Frage" proposed that Lefkada is Ithaca and Same is present-day Ithaca.

-It appears that the name of the island Ithaca was intentionally switched in order to conceal the real position of the real Jerusalem and the real story of the Holy People, the Aegialian Pelasgians.
+It appears that the name of the island Ithaca was intentionally switched to Lefkada in order to conceal the real position of the real Jerusalem and the real story of the Holy People, the Aegialian Pelasgians.

 Wilhelm Dörpfeld's Map showing Nirikos opposite Lefkas/Ithaka